 The COVID-19 pandemic has exposed an alarming increase in financial crime.
 Criminals took advantage of companies that were wholly unprepared for the sudden shift to remote work and employees who were caught up in rapidly changing business processes.
 They launched large amounts of both simple and sophisticated scams.
 One common example is submitting realistic-looking, yet fraudulent invoices that need to be paid immediately, usually on a Friday or before a holiday.
 Frazzled workers would then ensure the invoice got quickly paid only to find out the company doesn’t exist after submitting payment.

 In order to protect your employees, organization, and vendors, you need to have secure B2B payment methods.
-Advanced AP automation platforms, like MHC NorthStar, offer features to secure your payments and detect fraud with capabilities such as transaction monitoring, updated firewalls, and regular risk assessments on your network to ensure your payment protection.
+Advanced AP automation platforms, like MHC NorthStar, offer features to secure your payments and detect fraud with capabilities such as transaction monitoring, payment reconciliation, updated firewalls, and regular risk assessments on your network to ensure your payment protection.

 6. Digitizing AP and AR processes is key to staying competitive